 Facts about the airport

 Billund Airport (BLL) is an international airport located in a somewhat central part of Denmark.
-It is the second largest of the country and it carries the second largest amount of traffic in Denmark.
+It is the second largest in the country and it carries the second largest amount of traffic in Denmark.

-Transport to and from Billund Airport
+Transportation to and from Billund Airport

 There are several options when it comes to transportation to/from the airport.

 Unfortunately, there are no trains going to BLL.

 But there are several buses servicing the airport.

 You can also take a taxi to wherever you’re going, or you can rent a car.
 Taxis are parked outside, while a car can be rented at one of the counters inside the airport.